tjhickey724/compiler_design/notes/ast/ExpTree.md

 }
 ```

-and compare that to the implementation using the Visitor pattern, shown below.
+Now let's look at the implementation using the Visitor pattern, shown below.
-This is more elegant as the code for each class is encapsulated in its own method
+This is fairly elegant as the code for each class is encapsulated in its own method
 and you don't need to do any casting or explicit type checking in your code.
 ```
 import syntaxtree.*;